JEP 401: Value Classes and Objects (Preview)

 Risks and Assumptions

 Some changes could potentially affect the performance of identity objects.
-The if_acmpeq instruction, for example, typically only costs one instruction cycle, but will now need an additional check to detect value objects.
-The identity class case should be optimized as the fast path, and we will need to minimize any performance regressions.
+The if_acmpeq test, for example, typically only costs one instruction cycle, but will now need an additional check to detect value objects.
+But the identity class case can be optimized as a fast path, and we believe we have minimized any performance regressions.

 There is a security risk that == and hashCode can indirectly expose private field values.
 Further, two large trees of value objects can take unbounded time to compute ==, potentially a DoS attack risk.
 Developers need to understand these risks.